Radiology-Morrison-lab-UCSF/MRtrix3Tissue/docs/reference/scripts/dwi2response.rst

 **Author:** Thijs Dhollander (thijs.dhollander@gmail.com)

-**Copyright:** Copyright (c) 2008-2019 the MRtrix3 contributors.

-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

-Covered Software is provided under this License on an "as is" basis, without warranty of any kind, either expressed, implied, or statutory, including, without limitation, warranties that the Covered Software is free of defects, merchantable, fit for a particular purpose or non-infringing.
+**Copyright:** Copyright (c) 2019 Thijs Dhollander and The Florey Institute of Neuroscience and Mental Health, Melbourne, Australia.
+This Software is provided on an "as is" basis, without warranty of any kind, either expressed, implied, or statutory, including, without limitation, warranties that the Software is free of defects, merchantable, fit for a particular purpose or non-infringing.
-See the Mozilla Public License v.
-2.0 for more details.

-For more details, see http://www.mrtrix.org/.

 .. _dwi2response_fa: